Scottsville Museum, Return to home pageOur History

 What is the name of this WWII tank mechanic and faithful docent at Scottsville Museum?

-The correct answer is Sergeant William Paul Schneider of Scottsville, VA.
+The correct answer is Sergeant William Paul Schneider, a current resident of Scottsville, VA.
 During his platoon's Italian action, they captured a still, and Bill says that they traded five gallons of gasoline to Italian farms for five gallons of wine.
 The Americans used the still to convert the wine to grappa, an Italian grape-based brandy that ranged between 60 to 160 proof and reportedly aided digestion after heavy meals.
 To learn more about Bill's service during WWII, visit William Schneider.

 Child of Albevanna Springs